aapoalas/denonomicon/static/contents/types/structs.md

 { "struct": ["u8", "u32"] }
 ```

-will have a size of 64 bits (8 bytes) and an alignment of 4 bytes: The first
+will have a size of 64-bits (8 bytes) and an alignment of 4 bytes: The first
 `u8` field will sit on the first byte of the struct, and the second `u32` field
 will sit on the 4th byte of the struct, thus aligning itself to its natural 4
 byte alignment.